-DUI For Prescription Drugs
+DUI For Prescription Drugs in Phenix City, AL

 You know that drinking and driving don’t mix.
 But did you know that driving while taking prescription medications can be just as dangerous, even if your doctor legally prescribed those drugs?
 Not only is driving under the influence (DUI) of certain medications dangerous, it’s also illegal under Alabama law.